Union Pacific Passenger Trains

 May 1939 to September 1940

-Treasure Island Special was a completely different train than the 49er, although they ran on the same schedules on alternating days.
-They ran concurrently for two years.
-After the Treasure Island Special service ended in 1940, the train's sleepers became the Arizona Limited.
+The Treasure Island Special was a different train from the Forty-Niner, although they ran on the same schedule on alternating days.
+They ran on this alternating schedule for two years.
+After the Treasure Island Special service ended in 1940, the train's Pullman sleepers were assigned to the Arizona Limited, the all-Pullman train running between Chicago and Phoenix on Rock Island and SP.
 California Republic and Bear Flag from the Forty-Niner ran on that train in standard two-tone gray.

 1939 "Treasure Island Special":